 - If you need to discuss something particularly sensitive (a phone or video call might be best).

-- If you need to have a complex or especially nuanced group discussion (a video conference is best if an in-person meeting isn't possible).
+- If you need a complex or incredibly nuanced group discussion (a video conference is best if an in-person meeting isn't possible).

-- If it's an emergency or you need an immediate response (a phone call is likely to be most effective here).
+- If it's an emergency or you need an immediate response (a phone call will likely be most effective here).

-Stuck trying to figure out what kind of team communication is right for the message you need to send?
+Are you stuck trying to figure out what kind of team communication suits the message you need to send?
 This guide should help in most cases.

 - Is your message work-related?